Skip to main content

 The amounts not deducted in accordance with the provisions of the preceding paragraph may be deducted in the tax periods ending in the three years following the end of the tax period in which such expenses were accrued, to the extent that they are offset against income of the related permanent establishment or entity generating double-inclusion income.

-section 6 of article 15 bis of the LIS establishes that will not result from application of the provisions of the article 22 of the LIS in the case of income obtained through a permanent establishment that is not fiscally recognized by the country or territory of situation.
+Section 6 of Article 15 bis of the LIS establishes that the provisions of Article 22 of the LIS apply in the case of income obtained through a permanent establishment that is not fiscally recognized by the country or territory of location.

-In section 8 of article 15 bis of the LIS, it is provided that will be deductible in the full amount of this Tax the amount of the withholding carried out on account of the same in the proportion that corresponds to the income integrated into the tax base obtained in a hybrid transfer made with a related person or entity not resident in Spanish territory.
+In section 8 of article 15 bis of the LIS, it is provided that the amount of the withholding made on account of the same will be deductible in the full amount of this Tax in the proportion that corresponds to the income included in the tax base obtained in a hybrid transfer made with a related person or entity not resident in Spanish territory.

-For these purposes, hybrid transfer is considered any transaction relating to the transfer of a financial instrument when the underlying performance of the transferred financial instrument is considered, for tax purposes, to have been obtained simultaneously by more than one of the parties involved in the operation.
+For these purposes, a hybrid transfer is considered to be any transaction relating to the transfer of a financial instrument when the underlying performance of the transferred financial instrument is considered, for tax purposes, to have been obtained simultaneously by more than one of the parties involved in the transaction.

-section 9 of article 15 bis of the LIS specifies that the provisions of the previous sections of this article 15 bis will also apply when the operations to which they refer, regardless of whether Whether carried out between related or unrelated persons or entities, they take place within the framework of a structured mechanism.
+Section of Article 15 bis of the LIS specifies that the provisions of the previous sections of this Article 15 bis shall also apply when the operations to which they refer, regardless of whether they are carried out between related persons or entities or not, take place within the framework of a structured mechanism.

-For these purposes, structured mechanism is considered any agreement, legal transaction, scheme or operation in which the tax advantage derived from the hybrid asymmetries referred to in said sections in the terms indicated therein , is quantified or considered in its conditions or considerations or that has been designed to produce the results of such asymmetries, except that the taxpayer or a person or entity linked to him could not have reasonably known them and did not share the indicated tax advantage.
+For these purposes, a structured mechanism is considered to be any agreement, legal transaction, scheme or operation in which the tax advantage derived from the hybrid asymmetries referred to in said sections in the terms indicated therein is quantified or considered in its conditions or considerations or which has been designed to produce the results of such asymmetries, except that the taxpayer or a person or entity linked to him could not have reasonably known about them and did not share the indicated tax advantage.

 Where such expense is offset in the other country or territory in a tax period subsequent to the deduction of the expense or loss on the taxpayer, the taxpayer must include the amount corresponding to the aforementioned amount in the tax period in which this occurs.